StareInTheAir/dldu-points/README.md

 <img alt="Screenshot of the 'Make a copy' menu item in Google Docs" src="docs/01-make-a-copy.png" width="350" />

-- Give the document a name and save it to your Google Drive.
+- Name the document and save it to your Google Drive.
-- Modify your sheet so that anyone with the link can view it.
-To do this, click the Share button in the top right corner of Google Docs, and then click this button:
+- Adjust the sharing settings of your sheet so that anyone with the link can view it.
+To do this, click the Share button in the top-right corner of Google Docs, and then click this button:

 <img alt="Screenshot of the Google Docs share dialog with the 'Change to anyone with the link' button highlighted" src="docs/04-share-dialog.png" width="500" />

-- You will see the sheet ID in your browser's address bar (in the URL).
+- Locate the sheet ID in your browser's address bar (in the URL).
 You will need this sheet ID during the OBS setup, so copy it now.
-It's the numbers and letters (and maybe symbols) between `spreadsheets/d/` and `/edit`:
+The sheet ID is the string of numbers, letters, and possibly symbols between `spreadsheets/d/` and `/edit`:

 <img alt="Screenshot of the browser address bar with the sheet ID highlighted and selected" src="docs/02-sheet-id.png" />

 ## OBS setup

-A hosted version of the website exists, but it's not public.
+A hosted version of the website is available but not public.
 Contact [stareintheair](https://discord.com/users/277888096757088256) on Discord to request access.
-I do speak German 😉
+I also speak German 😉

-- Paste your sheet id into the URL I will send you.
+- Paste your sheet ID into the URL I will provide.
 - Create a new browser source and use the URL you just created.
 - Set the width to 350 and the height to 500.
 Width and height can be adjusted to your needs.
 The website will automatically use all available space.
 - Check `Shutdown source when not visible` to save resources.